farhadabbasiamiri/Boston_Airbnb_Data_Analysis_Blog_Post/README.md

 ## Project Motivation <a name="motivation"></a>

 ### AirBnB Boston Open Data Analysis
-By analyzing AirBnB Boston Open Data, We can provide valuable informations to hosts and customer.
+By analyzing AirBnB Boston Open Data, We can provide valuable informations to hosts and customers.

 ### 1. How do seasonal costs change?
 Provide seasonal costs to customer.
 It can be used as a reference when planning a trip